AleDenshi/comfy.guide/content/client/gentoo.md

 and run the command `reboot`.

 ## Congratulations!
 You now have a working Gentoo system!
-Use the nmtui command and `emerge` to install your favorite packages!
+Use the nmtui to connect to networks, and the `emerge` command to install your favorite packages!
 You have now installed Gentoo Linux.